 The next day, we went to Karpata, which is another favorite spot.
 This, along with Klein Bonaire and Lac Bay, has some of the best coral on the island.
 Along with all of the regular fish, we saw Ocean Triggerfish, four Green Sea Turtles and an octopus.
 The wildlife and coral is so entertaining and ever changing that you just never get tired of it.

-Besides all of the regular reef fish that are always around, we saw many Green Sea Turtles and a couple of Hawksbill Turtles, several octopuses, lots and lots of eels, the biggest surgeonfish we have ever seen, around 14" long, a 5' Nurse Shark at Lac Bay, a 5' Green Moray at Klein Bonaire, some Caribbean Reef Squid, some huge Rainbow Parrotfish at 18th Palm, a Flame Box Crab, a slipper lobster and many spiny lobsters while night snorkeling at the Divi Flamingo, several basket stars, a Bridled Burrfish, and a very interesting to watch Yellowhead Jawfish.
+Besides all of the regular reef fish that are always around, we saw many Green Sea Turtles and a couple of Hawksbill Turtles, several octopuses, lots and lots of eels, the biggest surgeonfish we have ever seen, around 14 inches long, a five foot Nurse Shark at Lac Bay (see photo), a five foot Green Moray at Klein Bonaire (see photo), some Caribbean Reef Squid, some huge Rainbow Parrotfish at 18th Palm, a Flame Box Crab, a slipper lobster and many spiny lobsters while night snorkeling at the Divi Flamingo, several basket stars, a Bridled Burrfish, and a very interesting to watch Yellowhead Jawfish.
 We only saw one lionfish the whole time we were there.

 All in all, we had a wonderful time on this snorkel trip.
 You just cannot beat floating in a coral and wildlife filled natural aquarium in water that is warm and comfortable enjoying all of nature’s creation.
 We love it.

 Nicole & Galen – Mar 26, 2018 – Thank You!

 Tom, once again, a wonderful post about your snorkeling trip to Aruba and Bonaire.
 Thanks so much for sharing your trip report and those cool pictures!

 Pam – Mar 27, 2018 – Thank You!